tractordev/wanix/README.md

 * Per-process namespaces for security, isolation, and custom environments
 * Built-in emulator for x86 support, Linux compatibility, and Docker-like functionality
 * Runs in the browser as well as natively on Mac, Windows, and Linux
-* Web: Filesystem capabilities for OPFS, web workers, service workers, and DOM
+* Web: Filesystem interfaces for OPFS, DOM, web workers, and service workers
-* Web: Executes WASI WebAssembly *and* x86 executables in their own web workers
+* Web: Runs WASI WebAssembly *and* x86 executables

 ### Example Uses

+* Embed systems software and development tools in web applications
+* Experiment with Plan 9 capabilities in browser or natively
 * Use as foundation for a modern web-native operating system
-* Use as toolkit for building dynamic filesystems
-* Run legacy software in the browser more easily
-* Embed systems software and development tools in web applications
-* Experiment with Plan 9 capabilities on your native platform

 ## Install